 Summary: Non-signatory Turkmenistan has never commented on cluster munitions or on its position on accession to the convention.
-It abstained from voting on a key UN resolution on the convention in December 2016.
-Turkmenistan participated in a meeting of the convention in 2015.
-It is not known to have used, produced, or exported cluster munitions, but inherited a stockpile from the Soviet Union.
+It has abstained from voting on a key United Nations (UN) resolution on the convention and has not participated in a meeting of the convention since 2015.
+Turkmenistan is not known to have used, produced, or exported cluster munitions, but possesses a stockpile that it inherited from the Soviet Union.

 The Republic of Turkmenistan has not yet acceded to the Convention on Cluster Munitions.

-It did not participate in the Oslo Process that created the convention and has never made a public statement on cluster munitions or its position on accession.
+Turkmenistan did not participate in the Oslo Process that created the convention.
+It has never made a public statement on cluster munitions or its position on accession.

-In December 2016, Turkmenistan abstained from the vote on a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It was absent from the vote on a subsequent UNGA resolution on the convention in 2015.
+In December 2017, Turkmenistan abstained from the vote on a UN General Assembly (UNGA) resolution thatcalls on states outside the Convention on Cluster Munitionsto “join as soon as possible.”

 Turkmenistan is party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons.